mk-fg/infinite-image-scroller/README.rst

 TODO
 ----

-- Option for a horizontal scrolling instead of vertical, maybe 2d grid, reverse direction.
+- Click-and-drag scrolling.

 - Some popup menu (e.g. on right-click) for options maybe.

 - Load stuff when scrolling in either direction, not just one.

 - More keybindings - scroll to next image, linger on one image, pause.

+- 2d grid mode.